MiladReflex/MiladReflex/README.md

 - 👋 Hi, I’m @MiladReflex
 - 👀 I’m interested in fitness, martial arts, technology and coding.
 - 🌱 I’m currently learning elementor and (HTML, CSS, JavaScript).
-- 💞️ I’m looking to collaborate on web designing.
+- 💞️ I’m looking to collaborate on web developing and artificial intelligence coding.
 - 📫 How to reach me by sending direct message on instagram @miladreflex1 or telegram @miladreflex
 - 😄 Pronouns: He/him/his